Best Debt Calculator UK (2026): Find Your Fastest Route to Debt-Free

 | Bank calculators | N/A | 1 | ⚠️ Own products only | ⚠️ Single debt only |

-Scenario: You have two debts:
+Scenario: two debts

-Overdraft: £1,500 at 39.9% (this is EAR)
+Overdraft: £1,500 at 39.9% (EAR)

-Credit card: £2,800 at 34.9% (this is APR)
+Credit card: £2,800 at 34.9% (APR)

 | Debt | Rate Type | Stated Rate | Monthly Rate Formula | Actual Monthly % |